Esukhia/teachingtibetan.com/docs/interaction/oral-overall.md

 <!-- div:right-panel -->

-> Can engage in basic social communication online (e.g. a simple message on a virtual card for special occasions, sharing news and making/confirming arrangements to meet).
-Can make brief positive or negative comments online about embedded links and media using a repertoire of basic language, though they will generally have to refer to an online translation tool and other resources.
+> Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters to do with work and free time.
+Can handle very short social exchanges but is rarely able to understand enough to keep conversation going of their own accord.